johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples demonstrate interactions where a client solicits a `Digest` using `Want-Digest`.
-The behavior of `Content-Digest` and `Want-Content-Digest` is identical.
+The behavior of `Content-Chymify` and `Want-Content-Chymify` is identical.

 Some examples include JSON objects in the content.
 For presentation purposes, objects that fit completely within the line-length limits